Tim Beck (American football, born 1966)

-Tim Beck (born March 14, 1966) is an American football coach and former player.
-He is the offensive coordinator at North Carolina State University, a position he has held since 2020.
-He will be taking over as the head coach for the Coastal Carolina Chanticleers following the completion of the 2022 season.
+Tim Beck (born March 14, 1966) is an American football coach and former player who is currently the head football coach at Coastal Carolina University.

 Biography

 Early life

 Beck was born in Youngstown, Ohio on March 14, 1966, and graduated from Cardinal Mooney High School.
-Fellow football coaches Bo Pelini, Carl Pelini, Bob Stoops, Mark Stoops, and Mike Stoops also graduated from Cardinal Mooney.
+Beck overlapped at Cardinal Mooney with future coaches Bo and Carl Pelini.
+Fellow football coaches Bob, Mark, and Mike Stoops also graduated from Cardinal Mooney.

 Playing career

 Beck played one year of football at UCF (1985) and graduated from there in 1988 with a degree in liberal studies.

 Coaching career

 Beck began his football coaching career as an assistant coach in 1988 at Miramar High School in Miramar, Florida.
 After two seasons, Beck advanced to the college coaching ranks by taking a position as outside linebackers coach and punters coach for the Illinois State Redbirds.
 Just one year later, Beck moved to his first position at a Big 12 Conference school when he was brought into the Kansas State program as a graduate assistant by Wildcats head coach Bill Snyder.
-It was at Kansas State that Beck first worked with future Nebraska colleague Bo Pelini.

 Following his two years at Kansas State, Beck assumed his first head coaching position in a return to the high school ranks, when he was appointed to lead the Sabercats of Saguaro High School in Scottsdale, Arizona.
 The Sabercats had struggled for some time prior to his arrival, its record only 5–43 in the previous five years.
 In his third year at Saguaro, Beck led the Sabercats football team to the 1995 Arizona divisional state championship title, the first ever in the school's entire 30-year history, while assembling a 20–15 record during his tenure.

 With his first head coaching title realized, Beck returned to the college coaching ranks in 1996 by accepting an assistant coaching position at Missouri State, and was promoted to offensive coordinator for the 1998 season.
 In his one year as MSU's offensive coordinator, the Bears amassed 4,542 all-purpose offensive yards, the fourth-highest mark in the university's 91-year history.

 Beck was called back to the high school ranks in 1999 when he was hired to lead the R. L. Turner High School Lions in Carrollton, Texas, where he led the school to its first consecutive winning seasons and playoff appearances in 25 years, being named the district's coach of the year in 2000.
 Beck was then appointed to the top position at Mansfield Summit High School in Mansfield, Texas in 2002, where he was named their district coach of the year in his second season.
 Improving on the 2003 recognition, Beck led the Jaguars to the 2004 Texas state playoff quarterfinals and a 9–4 record, finishing the season with the highest-rated defense in the Dallas-Fort Worth metro area.